nikhilsahni7/SurveyX-Backend/README.md

 # SurveyX

 SurveyX is a web application for creating and managing surveys.
-This project uses Go for the backend and PostgreSQL as the database.
+This project uses Go and Gorilla Mux for the backend and PostgreSQL as the database.

 ## Table of Contents